 FIG. 5.
 Left: Image of the 2-dimensional distribution of $\mathcal{H} + \mathcal{E}$ in the valence region for a spin-polarized proton with the polarization axis parallel to b_x .
 The polarization causes a vertical shift of the center.
 Right: Same as on the left, but showing the distribution of GPD \mathcal{E} separately, with the effect of the polarization more dramatically seen as a clear spatial separation of electrical charges, i.e. u- and d-quarks in b_y space, generating a flavor-dipole.
-Note that the color codes on the left and right panels have different scales to account for the much smaller amplitude of the \mathcal{E} CFF.
+(Note that the color codes on the left and right graphs have different scales)

 FIG. 6.
-Exclusive photon electroproduction through DVCS (left) and BH processes (middle and right).
+Exclusive photon electroproduction through DVCS (left) and BH processes (right).

-In the following we focus on the DVCS process shown in Fig.6 (left).
+In what follows we focus on the DVCS process shown in Fig.6 (left).
 DVCS can be considered the prototype for all deeply virtual exclusive scattering (DVES) experiments and as such it has been the most studied process.
 The DVCS matrix elements are accessed through exclusive photoproduction, where the final photon is produced at the proton vertex.
 A competing background process given by the Bethe-Heitler (BH) reaction is also present, where the photon is emitted from the electron and the matrix elements measure the proton elastic form factors, Fig.6 (right).
 The cross section is a function of four independent kinematic variables besides the electron-proton center-of-mass energy \sqrt{s} , the scale Q^2 , the skewness ξ , related to Bjorken x_B as $\xi \approx x_B/(2-x_B)$, t, and the angle between the lepton and hadron planes, φ .
-The CFFs are complex quantities which at leading order in perturbative QCD, are defined through the convolution integral.
+The kinematics for the two processes is shown in Figure 7.